sofiyaa07/Inventory-Management/README.md

 Notes:
-- Avoid putting commas when adding or changing a part's details, it breaks the CSV and will make information display improperly
+- Avoid putting commas when adding or changing a part's details, as it can mess with the CSV (there is built in prevention though)
+- Parts with the same name will be considered the same part.
+Make them unique, please

 ## Important CSV and File Setup
 - Text files (incomingOrders.txt and orderHistory.txt) should NOT be manually changed